imroc/image-porter/README.md

 image-porter config.yaml
 ```

-a config file is required:
+a config file is required, for example:

 ```yaml
 default: